ibm-cloud-docs/vpc/vpc_image_from_volume_manage.md

 {: #ifv-reset-ilm-status-change-cli}
 {: cli}

-Image lifecycle status is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 <!-- see the -include-segments folder to update this information which is shared with vsi_is_manage_images.md -->
 {{_include-segments/ilm-reset-image-lifecycle-status-cli.md}}

 ## Changing an image from volume lifecycle status by using the API
 {: #ifv-schedule-ilm-status-change-api}
 {: api}

-Image lifecycle status is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 You can change the lifecycle status of a {{site.data.keyword.vpc_short}} image from volume by using the application programming interface (API).
 You can make an immediate status change or schedule a status change to happen later.